mnie-fallback/MNie.github.io/_posts/2016-08-14-TextAnalysis-SemanticFunction.md

 <script src="https://gist.github.com/MNie/85aebd24f5e1d14c3a7c744e661995f8.js"></script>

-As we can see in the function 'getSentimentScore' it sends POST request, which in the header to the key 'OCP-APIM-Subscription-Key' assigned a 'api_key', while the body contains our JSON.
+As we can see in the function 'getSentimentScore' it sends POST request, which in the header to the key 'OCP-APIM-Subscription-Key' assigned an 'api_key', while the body contains our JSON.
 Question is what will give us the api?

 It will give us the data in the following format: